olitrussle/blog/_posts/2016-07-14-trussle-stories-the-freelancer.md

 ---
-published: true (
+published: true
 layout: post
-title: Trussle stories - The freelancer
+title: 'Trussle Stories: The Freelancer'
 date: 2016-07-14T00:00:00.000Z
 excerpt: >-
   In this story, we hear from a freelance designer who almost didn’t use our